reyesgebi/Personal_Exercise/README.md

 ## 3. Country Clustering

 I am using a dataset from Kaggle.
-It has **167** entries of data and contains 10 columns that describe each unique customer within the dataset.
+It has **167** entries of data and contains 10 columns that describe each unique attributes from each country within the dataset.

 **Project Objective**

 I am using unsupervised learning and KMeans Algorithm to clusterize countries and choose destination countries which put into the top priority for an NGO's finanical assistance.

+## 4. Ride Hailing Price Forecasting

+I am using a dataset from Kaggle.
+It has **693.071** entries of data and contains 57 columns that describe each unique trip.

+**Project Objective**

+I am using supervised learning, linear regression algorithm to determine the ride price based on the most influencing features.

 ## Authors